twixlyhq/extensions/README.md

 This object provides methods for opening UI dialogs:

-### `dialogs.selectSingleEntry(options)`
+### `dialogs.selectSingleitem(options)`

-Opens a dialog for selecting a single entry.
+Opens a dialog for selecting a single item.
 It returns a promise resolved with the selected entity or `null` if a user closes the dialog without selecting anything.